jquast/ucs-detect/README.rst

 .. figure:: hyper-example.png
    :alt: An example of misaligned wide characters by the Hyper Terminal

-This is because the Unicode Consortium releases new versions of the Unicode Standard periodically, but the source code of libraries and applications are not updated at the same time, or at all!
+This problem happens often, because the Unicode Consortium releases new versions of the Unicode Standard periodically, but the source code of libraries and applications are not updated at the same time, or at all!

 Many languages and libraries continue to conform only to Unicode 5.0, which is the last version of `wcwidth.c`_ released by Markus Kuhn in 2007.